 In order to facilitate official mail the Postal Authorities at the same time also issued a stamp with the same motive but instead of being denominated in Dong it had a face value of 0.6 kilo of husked rice.
 This was done with the back-drop of very rapid inflation in the North that made it necessary to constantly issue new stamps with higher values.
 Issuing the stamp in kilo rice essentially build in an automatic inflation adjustment as its face value rose along with the price of rice in there market.
 Like the main series for the general public the stamp was issued imperforated and perforated.
 The standard perforation was 11.5 and the perforation holes were very small resulting in a very short “stubby” and generally poor perforation.
 Michel also reports that the Nam Dinh post office issued a very rough trial perforation of 6.0 and this appears to be very rare as the editor has only seen that once in the Klewitz collection.

 As often, the catalogues get the pricing of used stamps very wrong.
 Michel values used stamps at half the price of mint stamps and Scott values them at 2/3 of the price of mint stamps.
 Both makes little sense given the fact that these stamps are very easily available mint and incredibly hard to find used.
-Keep in mind that most official mail envelopes were destroyed upon receipt or ended up in office archives that were then later raided or destroyed in what was perpetual war that lasted decades.
+Keep in mind that most official mail envelopes were destroyed upon receipt or ended up in Government archives that were then later raided or destroyed in what was perpetual war that lasted decades.
 Below is a used perforated stamp (11.5).
 Note the poor perforation and centering which is normal for this issue.

 Complete letters are exceedingly rare and the editor has only seen two more, which are both in the Klewitz collection.
 Here is a letter sent in 1956 from Hanoi to Moscow.
 Moscow machine arrival cancel on the reverse.